Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 3GB should in theory be a little bit faster than the Radeon HD 6950 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 580 3GB should theoretically be just a bit better than the Radeon HD 6950 overall. (explain)

-Texel RateThe Radeon HD 6950 will be quite a bit (about 42%) more effective at anisotropic filtering than the GeForce GTX 580 3GB. (explain)
+Texel RateThe Radeon HD 6950 should be quite a bit (about 42%) more effective at AF than the GeForce GTX 580 3GB. (explain)

-Pixel RateThe GeForce GTX 580 3GB is a lot (about 45%) better at anti-aliasing than the Radeon HD 6950, and also should be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 580 3GB is quite a bit (about 45%) faster with regards to AA than the Radeon HD 6950, and capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison